jon-jacky/home/design.md

  1 Jan 2020

 - <https://github.com/marcpaq/arpilisp/blob/master/arpilisp.s> -
-  Lisp Interpreter for Raspberry Pi in a Single ASM File - Most of the contents of the single file are explanation, not code.
+  Lisp Interpreter for Raspberry Pi -
-  It includes an introduction to Lisp and an introduction to ARM assembly.
+  A 'literate program' presented in a single source program file, includimg an introduction to Lisp and an introduction to ARM assembly.

 30 Dec 2020